jasmine2chen/AB-Testing-A-New-Menu-Launch/README.md

-# A/B Testing: A New Web Page
+# A/B Testing: Conversion Rate of A New Web Page

 ## Background
 An e-commerce company has developed a new web page to try to increase the number of users who "convert," meaning the number of users who decide to pay for the company's products.